Milliman-PRM/Milliman-Access-Portal/Notes/System Architecture.md

 * **Azure Site Recovery** - Maintain copies of VMs in the case of data center loss or other large-scale disaster.
 Additional details are outlined in the [System Recovery document](System%20Recovery.md).

+* **Azure File Sync** - Synchronize file shares from the file server VM to Azure Files, to provide redundancy and secure storage.

+* **Azure Monitor** - Define and monitor metrics for production systems.
+Identify issues proactively and notify the infrastructure team.

 ## Virtual Machines

 VMs in the MAP environment are segmented by function and user access.
 Throughout this document, VMs will be referred to by category, not by name.